Bin-Huang/newc/README.md

 ----------

-A cli tool to generate constructor code for a Golang struct.
+A code generator that generates constructor code for Golang structures.

 ## Installation